omnideconv/spacedeconv/README.md

 ## Additional Requirements

-Most methods do not require additional software/tokens, but there are a feq exceptions:
+Most methods do not require additional software/tokens, but there are a few exceptions:

 - A working version of Docker is required for CIBERSORTx
 - A token for CIBERSORTx is required from this website: